 Many experts agree that one apple, cut into quarters, would be a good maximum.

-That’s because even two slices of an apple can sometimes represent up to 10% of your dog’s recommended calorie intake – although it could vary with regards to he size, breed and disposition of your canine companion.
+That’s because even two slices of an apple can sometimes represent up to 10% of your dog’s recommended calorie intake – although it could vary with regards to the size, breed, and disposition of your canine companion.

-Either way, it’s best not to give your dog more than one apple’s worth of slices or chunks in a 24 hour period, and preferably half an apple’s worth.
+Either way, it’s best not to give your dog more than one apple’s worth of slices or chunks in 24 hours, and preferably half an apple’s worth.

-These fruits are better considered a treat or a snack for your hound than a meal substitute or a dish worth prioritising for them.
+These fruits are better considered a treat or a snack for your hound than a meal substitute or a dish worth prioritizing for them.

 Apples affect dogs’ digestive systems differently to our own, so keep an eye on your dog’s tummy and toilet habits as you start introducing apples into his or her diet.

 What to do if your dog eats an apple

 While we’ve largely been discussing the idea of an owner volunteering to offer their pet an apple, can dogs eat at apples without your knowledge?

 Absolutely – especially if you live with an apple tree in your garden or take walks where apples grow.

 If your dog has eaten an apple without your say so or sneaked one during his or her toilet break in the yard, try not to panic.